Brightest Blue: Release and promotion

 On 27 May 2020, Goulding announced Brightest Blue as the album's title, alongside its cover artwork, release dates and formats, and track listing.
 The album's pre-order was made alongside the announcement.
-The first side, Brightest Blue, features 13 total tracks, while the second EG.0, features the previously-released "Close to Me", "Hate Me" and "Worry About Me", as well as two new tracks.
+The first side, Brightest Blue, features 13 total tracks, while the second EG.0, features the previously released "Close to Me", "Hate Me" and "Worry About Me", as well as two new tracks.
 Originally scheduled for release on 5 June 2020, it was later delayed to 12 June, and later to 17 July of the same year.
 On 13 July of the same year, she released a trailer for the album on YouTube.
-In support of the album, Goulding embarked on the Brightest Blue Tour, which began on the 28 April 2021.
+In support of the album, Goulding embarked on the Brightest Blue Tour, which began on 28 April 2021.

 For the album's physical release, Goulding and her team opted to have copies manufactured with as many environmentally-friendly materials as possible.
 According to Goulding's official digital store, a regular single-disc CD is packaged in a Digisleeve manufactured with FSC-certified recycled cardboard and is sealed in a "plant-based" wrap.
 Variations of formats such as cassette tapes and vinyl records have also been manufactured with minimised or recycled plastic materials and packaging.
 Goulding added "[...] great progress has been made on this and I'm pleased we've been able to push the industry forwards, but we are still pushing to do more."